Gaspard Ulliel, actor of Moon Knight, dies at 37 after a skiing accident - ExBulletin

 Gaspard Ulliel, actor of Moon Knight, dies at 37 after a skiing accident

+said in a statement.
+Our thoughts are with his family and friends during this time.

-Representatives for Ulliel did not immediately respond to a request for comment.
+Representatives for the actor did not immediately respond to requests for comment Wednesday.

+Mr. Ulliel is perhaps best known around the world for his portrayal of young Hannibal Lecter in the 2007 film Hannibal Rising and for starring opposite French actress Audrey Tautou in 2004’s A Very Long Engagement.
+He won the Csar 2017 prize for best actor, the French equivalent of an Oscar, for his leading role in Xavier Dolans’ film, It’s only the end of the world.
+He was nominated for the same award for his portrayal of fashion designer Yves Saint Laurent in a 2014 biopic.

+Earlier in his career, he won the Csar for most promising male newcomer in 2005, an award for which he was also nominated in 2003 and 2004.

 Sources